Guide

 # Example output: /usr/local or /home/you/.npm-global

-# The binaries live in the "bin" subdirectory of this pathNow add that directory's bin folder to your PATH.
-The fix depends on your shell.
+# The binaries live in the "bin" subdirectory of this pathOnce you know the prefix path, add its bin folder to your PATH.
+The exact file you edit depends on which shell your terminal uses.

 Bash (Linux, older macOS)